DanielTCummins/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository used to CourseRA Data Science training.
+Repository used for CourseRA Data Science training.